-The city is no longer offering monthly electronics recycling, but instead, we encourage you to bring your items to our Earth Day Event the last Saturday in April and the Recycles Day event on the first Saturday in November at Chesterfield Mall. (check web site for locations and times).
+The city is no longer offering monthly electronics recycling, but instead, we encourage you to bring your items to our Earth Day or Recycles Day Events.
 These drive-thru collections offer convenience for nearly anything to be recycled.
 Check our event details at the left of this page for more details.

 St. Louis Audubon Society.
 It's not just for bird lovers anymore!
 They work to support environmental education efforts and conservation projects.
 Their Bring Conservation Home program will help you to create a certified native habitat or how to improve your existing landscape!

 National Wildlife Federation.
 A place for wildlife enthusiasts to certify their wildlife garden through the National Wildlife Federation.